iamtheratio/SMWCentral-Downloader-Patcher/README.md

 3. Double-click `SMWC Downloader.exe` to run the app
 4. **If Windows shows a security warning**: Click "More info" → "Run anyway" (this is normal for new apps)

+> **⚠️ IMPORTANT**: Windows may flag this app because it's new and unsigned.
+This is normal!
+If you see warnings:
+> - **Browser**: Click "Keep" if download gets blocked
+> - **Windows Defender**: Click "More info" → "Run anyway"
+> - **To prevent future warnings**: Add the app folder to Windows Defender exclusions in Settings → Update & Security → Windows Security → Virus & threat protection → Exclusions

 ### Mac (macOS 10.15+)
 1. Download `SMWC-Downloader-macOS-Universal.dmg` from the [Releases page](../../releases)
 2. Open the DMG file and drag the app to your Applications folder